Oxnard College GE Student Learning Outcomes

 • Express understanding and appreciation of varieties of cultural and artistic expression.

-• Identify values of their culture and community as expressed through art.
+• Identify values of culture and community as expressed through art.

 Humanities